If not addressed, a coolant leak can cause extensive damage to your car’s engine.

 #1: Head Gasket Leaks Directly Into Combustion Chambers

 Your car’s head gasket is what seals the connection between the engine block and cylinder head, allowing coolant to pass through.
-If your coolant level is low, but no leak is apparent, the head gasket may be cracked.
+If your coolant level is low, but no leak is apparent, the head gasket may be defective.

-Most head gasket leaks are internal, meaning coolant seeps into the combustion chambers and burns up instead of pooling on the ground.
+Most head gasket leaks are internal, meaning coolant seeps into the combustion chambers and burns up instead of collecting on the ground.
 The coolant residue exits through the exhaust system and out the tailpipe as white smoke.

 #2: Coolant Seeps Out Of Bad Radiator Cap As Steam

-If coolant is disappearing but no leak is visible, the issue may stem from a bad radiator cap.
+If coolant is vanishing but no leak is visible, the issue may stem from a bad radiator cap.
 The radiator’s job is to cool hot antifreeze as it flows through.
 Yet, if the cap isn’t sealing properly, pressurized coolant may seep out as steam.

 #3: Worn Turbo Seals Allow Coolant Into Exhaust System